 Indriaswati Dyah Saptaningrum, PhD thesis, ‘From Government to Governance: The Politics of Indonesia’s Digital Content Policies post-2008, co-supervisor with Professor Fleur Johns.

 Emma Dunlop, PhD thesis, Justice in Exile: A Study of UNHCR’s legal obligations to ensure refugee access to domestic courts and dispute resolution mechanisms, co-supervisor with Professor Jane McAdams

 Luke Potter, Local Government Authorities and Durable Solutions to Protect Against Disaster Displacement risk in Small Island Developing States in the Pacific, co-supervisor with Professor Jane McAdams

-2016-2017, Asian Development Bank, Strengthening the Legal Profession in Myanmar, legal education project.
+2016-2017, Asian Development Bank, Legal Education on Corporate and Commercial Law in Myanmar, legal education project.

 2016, New Colombo Plan funding for UNSW Myanmar Ambassador's Program (joint cross-faculty application, 5 scholarships for law students).

 2016, ANU Indonesia Project Research Grants and UNSW Indonesia Seed Grant, with Dr Fritz Siregar, University of Indonesia, Jakarta.
 Project: ‘Administrative Justice in Indonesia’.

 2016, Faculty Workshop Grant, Constitutional Amendment in Asia; Faculty Research Grant, UNSW Law Faculty, Project: Constitutional Change in Authoritarian Regimes